gravitational/careers/challenges/sre/challenge.md

 ### Automation

-* Ability to build the server in a Docker container
+* Ability to build and deploy all artifacts to a Kubernetes cluster using make
-* Ability to run the server (inside and outside Kubernetes)
-* Ability to execute integration tests against the local Kubernetes cluster
+* Ability to execute integration tests against the local Kubernetes cluster using make
-* Produce production ready releases (binaries and docker image)

 ### Deployment

 * Create a helm chart for the service that includes at least: a Deployment, ServiceAccount and Service
-* Deploy releases of the API Server to a Kubernetes cluster along with any dependencies

 ## Level 5